A tenant may leave behind any number of items for any number of reasons. There is one universal truth though when they do this - it’s annoying.

 Whether they want it or not, any property that the tenant leaves behind at your property is legally still theirs and needs to be returned to them.

-If you throw it away, then you could end up subjected to a claim from the tenant for damages.
+If you throw it away, then you could end up subject to a claim from the tenant for damages.

 So, what do you do?
-The answer is unfortunately a time consuming and irritating process.
+The answer is, unfortunately, time consuming and irritating process.

-So yeah, problems is all the landlords here.
-You can’;t sell, or dispose of it until we receive confirmation from the tenant.
+So yeah, problems are all the landlords here.
+You can't sell or dispose of it until we receive confirmation from the tenant.